 Graduation season is upon us.
 First up was Feather River College on Memorial Day weekend.
-This week is Plumas Charter School.
-Next week schools from Plumas Unified School District, as well as Long Valley Charter School, will take their turn.
-In this week’s newspaper you can see the faces of all of those destined to don a cap and gown in your community.
-(Except in Portola because Long Valley graduates the same week as Portola High, whereas Plumas Charter is graduating one week earlier than Chester, Greenville and Quincy high schools.)
+Last week was Plumas Charter School.
+The week before that it was Long Valley Charter School.
+Now it’s Plumas Unified School District’s turn.
+In this week’s newspaper you can see the faces of all of those destined to don a cap and gown in your community as they graduate from high school.
 No doubt you will recognize some of the faces and the family names of these young people.

 Assembling these grad pages takes coordination, time and effort.
 Our photo editor, Jenny Lee, deserves a lot of credit for processing the hundreds of student photos that are distributed between our four Plumas County newspapers.
 Thank you Jenny.

 Thank you also to our local businesses and individuals who sponsor the grad pages.
 From the comments that we receive each year, we know that our readers enjoy the coverage.